zakaryaebennani/zakaryaebennani/README.md

 🚀 About Me

 I’m a passionate student from Morocco pursuing a degree in DataScience, Big Data and AI Engineering.
-My current goal is to build a strong career in AI, and Data Science.
+My current goal is to build a strong career in AI engineering.

 🔥 Interests